 1904: the tungsten light bulb.
 The chemist and metallurgist Franjo Hanaman (1878–1941) developed a process for manufacturing tungsten filaments and their application in electric light bulbs, with Alexander Just, in Vienna.

 1906: the ballpoint pen.
-The Croatian inventor Slavoljub Penkala, of Polish origin (1871–1922), patented many inventions which are still used today.
+The Croatian inventor of Polish origin, Slavoljub Penkala (1871–1922), patented many inventions which are still used today.
 The most famous was his ballpoint pen, which the Penkala factory sold in around 70 countries.
 He also invented the thermos flask, the rotating toothbrush, and many more devices.
 He built the first aeroplane in Croatia in 1910 and is considered the father of modern aircraft.

 1954: the Puratić power block.
 Mario Puratić (1904–93) emigrated to the USA in 1929, where he invented a power block to help haul fishing nets out of the sea and on board vessels.
 His invention has been applied in all the world’s fishing fleets.

 1981: the antibiotic azithromycin.
 A group of scientists from the research institute of the Pliva pharmaceutical company synthesised and patented azithromycin, a new type of wide-spectrum antibiotic which could stay in the body for long periods.
-Its active ingredient in the drug known as Sumamed in Croatia, while the American company Pfizer sells it under licence, under the names of Zithromax and Zentiva Azitrox.
+This is an active ingredient in the drug known as Sumamed in Croatia, while the American company Pfizer sells it under licence, under the names of Zithromax and Zentiva Azitrox.